cduvallet/q2-dbotu/README.md

 # To do

 - output membership info
-    - first attempt will be just to print membership to stdout
+    - first attempt will be just to print membership to stdout [done]
     - in the future, will want to define a new file format and write membership to that
     - in the more distant future, perhaps there could even be a way to visualize that membership